 The Working Group on the Long-term Sustainability of Outer Space Activities was established under the Scientific and Technical Subcommittee to identify areas of concern for the long-term sustainability of outer space activities, propose measures that could enhance sustainability, and produce voluntary guidelines to reduce risks to the long-term sustainability of outer space activities.
 The Working Group and its Expert Groups have addressed thematic areas including sustainable space utilization supporting sustainable development on Earth; space debris, space operations and tools to support collaborative space situational awareness; space weather; and regulatory regimes and guidance for actors in the space arena.

-At the fifty-ninth session of the Committee, in June 2016, a first set of guidelines for the long-term sustainability of outer space activities was agreed upon (A/71/20, Annex).
+At the fifty-ninth session of the Committee, in June 2016, a first set of guidelines for the long-term sustainability of outer space activities was agreed upon ( A/71/20, Annex).
 Discussions continue on a preambular text and a second set of guidelines, which will be brought together with the first set to form a full compendium of guidelines.
-The full compendium will then be referred to the General Assembly in 2018.

 A dedicated webpage contains the latest information relevant to members of this Working Group.